 • A New Jogwheel: This is, without a doubt, the best non-motorized jog wheel on the market.
 It feels buttery smooth, and there’s much less platter noise during heavy. use – ie: when you backspin a track when mixing out.

 • On-Jog Display: As soon as the DDJ-1000 was released, everyone suspected that this tech would be implemented on the next generation of media players.
 It’s great to have a visual representation right on the platter of a number of functions.
 As with Denon DJ’s Prime players, showing album art when playing a track could have a powerful impact on a DJ’s ability to encode and recall what a song sounds like.

 • Better looping controls: An 8 count loop button is very useful, and being able to use loop buttons as double/half controls is great – it means you don’t have to move your hand to the right at all when setting loops.

-• Key Sync: In practice, Pioneer DJ have brought the simplicity of tempo/beat sync to key.
+• Key Sync: In practice, Pioneer DJ has brought the simplicity of tempo/beat-sync to key.
 You can quickly load almost any track in any key and tap the key sync button and the track sounds pretty close to what it’d sound like when choosing the next song by looking for tracks that match in key.
 Having an onboard key syncing feature that actually sounds great allows DJs to think even more broadly when mixing open-format.

 • Key Shift (Pitch-Only Adjust): Hand-in-hand with the Key Sync is the ability to manually adjust the pitch of a track in semitones, using an on-screen up/down/reset paradigm.
 This is great for a momentary gimmick mix (increase the pitch in time with the beat on a drop, then reset it back to normal on the 1.